msuliot/huggingface_summarization/README.md

-# Hugging Face Transformers - Summarization
+# Hugging Face - Summarization

 This repository is a simple example of how to use the Hugging Face Hub to summarize text.